AlynxZhou/alynx-zsh-config/README.md

 ### `.zprofile`

-Environment variable that will be used by zsh only (Alynx does not use this in fact).
+This will be loaded at first and you can set environment variables that will be used by zsh only.
+For example, PATH of Homebrew.

 ### `.zshrc`